Choise-ieee/AVS3-uavs3d-CUDA/README.md

 **GPU**: NVIDIA GPU with CUDA

 ## 120Mbps-AVS3-CCTV8K-Play demo
 Capture the display by Nvidia DXGI and Nvenc.
+And the relevant video is attached.

 https://github.com/user-attachments/assets/f75a132a-aa4f-4ef3-aa00-1382ae068a1f